-The Maritime Museum of the Atlantic is currently the home to Merlin, our Rainbow Macaw, who is as much a part of the staff as any of the two-legged members of the Museum Crew.
-All of our museum mascots have their own story to tell.
+The museum is home to Merlin the Macaw, who is as much a part of the staff as any of our two-legged members of the Museum Crew!

 The first was Nannie, a coal black tabby, who gave birth to a litter of kittens aboard ship and who vanished one year when Halifax was host to the Atlantic Bowl College Football Championships.